QualityWorksCG/qualityworks-mobile-automation-demo/README.md

 ### What is this repository for? ###

 * Proof of Concept
-* Mobile :telephone: testing using Node, Appium, and Sauce Lab
+* Mobile :telephone: testing using Node, Appium, and Sauce Lab/Local Simulator/Native
-* Integration with CI ultimately - in process :construction:

 ### How to get set up ###